-The primary focus of Hispanic Studies at Durham is the vibrant cultural output of Spain and Latin America.
+At the heart of the Department of Hispanic Studies at Durham is our dedication to the vibrant cultural output of Latin America and Spain.
 Research-active staff in the Department are internationally recognised experts in literature, film, and visual culture from the Middle Ages to the present.
-These interests feed into a range of research-led undergraduate modules that explore a dazzling variety of cultural forms and their historical and intellectual contexts, with topics such as:
+These interests feed into a range of research-led undergraduate modules that explore a huge variety of cultural forms and their historical and intellectual contexts, with topics such as:

 - avant-garde imaginations in Atlantic literature and culture

 - cultural identities in Latin American painting, photography, and film

 - early modern Latin American medical and scientific writing

 - Golden Age theatre studies, selfhood, and subjectivity

 - history, memories, and identity in 20th- and 21st-century Spanish literature and theatre

 - music, literature, and popular culture in Latin America